DataCurationNetwork/data-primers/Geodatabase Data Curation Primer/Geodata-Primer.md

   1. Open layer in QGIS
   2. Right click on the layer
   3. Export
-  4. Save feature as ESRI Shapefile
+  4. Save feature as ESRI Shapefile.
+Note here and elsewhere with QGIS that you will need to click the "three dots" icon and specify a full path where the new file will be saved upon export.
+It's not enough just to give the export file a name

 ![](image18-gd-dc.png)